arocull/BoneJuice/README.md

 Current features include:
 - Surface Bone Placer - Quickly place bones on geometric surfaces
 - Mark Bone Side - Quickly mark bones as left or right in an armature
+- Clean and Combine - Quickly combine multiple meshes, with modifiers, into one export-ready object.
+Armatures are preserved.

 # Installation
 Download the zip file from the releases area on GitHub, and then go to `Edit > Preferences > Add-ons` and then click `Install` in the top right, and select the zip file.
 Make sure the plugin it points to is enabled.